Muhammad-Rayyan1/iCoderBootstrap/README.md

 ## Contributor

-- [Muhammad Rayyan Athar]
+- Muhammad Rayyan Athar

 ## Contact

-For any inquiries or feedback, please contact [atharrayyan54@gmail.com].
+For any inquiries or feedback, please contact atharrayyan54@gmail.com

 Feel free to expand upon this template with additional details specific to your project!